 Search criteria are organized by search page category or by term through the hyperlinks below to allow you to quickly find the search term of interest.
-Many search criteria are available for all NPDES program facility searches whereas other criteria are only available for specific search types.
-In addition, advanced search criteria are identified below by the icon.
+Many search criteria are available for all Water National Pollutant Discharge Elimination System (NPDES) program facility searches, whereas other criteria are only available for specific media programs in the facility search.
+In addition, advanced search criteria for Biosolids are identified below by the icon.

 - Geographic Location

 - Coverage Type and Annual Report

 - Environmental Conditions

 Alphabetically -- Choose a search term:

 Media Program Search Type

 Specify the subject of the search you want to run.
 Search options correlate with how facilities are regulated under the Clean Water Act (CWA).
 Select one of the options from the dropdown menu to focus your search on one subject area.